Cucumber, Muskmelon, and Watermelon

 Introduction

-Cucumbers and muskmelons (genus Cucumis) and watermelons (genus Citrullus) are related crops of tropical origin that have similar cultural requirements.
-All three are tender, warm season vegetables that will not tolerate chilling or soil temperatures below 55°F. Having a good rotation plan is particularly important for these crops, as they are susceptible to several soilborne pathogens such as Phytophthora blight, scab and angular leaf spot.
+Cucumbers and muskmelons (genus Cucumis) and watermelons (genus Citrullus) are related crops that have similar cultural requirements.
+All three are tender, warm season vegetables that will not tolerate chilling or soil temperatures below 55°F.

 Types and Varieties

-Cucumber types include pickling (short, with spines), slicing (long, with spines), and beit alpha types (long, with tender spineless skins).
-Muskmelons have orange, musky flesh, and are the most common type of melon grown in New England.
-Specialty melons with white or green flesh include casaba, crenshaw and honeydew types.
+Cucumber types include pickling (short, with spines), slicing (long, with spines), Asias and European (long, slender, and seedless), and beit alpha (tender, mild tasing, and spineless).
+Muskmelons (a.k.a. cantaloupes) have orange, musky flesh, and are the most common type of melon grown in New England.
+Specialty melons with white or green flesh include casaba, galia, crenshaw, Asian, and honeydew types.
 Watermelons exhibit a range of flesh colors (red, yellow, orange) and both seeded and seedless varieties are available.

 Pickling Cucumber